Gryllotalpa gryllotalpa: Economic significance

 This cricket feeds on a wide range of crops and disturbs the soil with its burrowing activities.
 In countries where it is abundant it is considered a pest as it damages cereals, legumes, perennial grasses, potatoes, vegetable crops, beet, sunflower, tobacco, hemp, flax and strawberry.
 It also is troublesome in nurseries where young plants may be killed, and damages the roots of vines, fruit and other trees.
 Control measures may include deep autumn plowing, treatments of the soil between rows of crops, trapping during the winter, pesticides, poison baits and soil fumigation.

 Conservation

 Status (UK)

 Although relatively common in many parts of mainland Europe, in the United Kingdom G. gryllotalpa is considered endangered as there have been only four confirmed sightings between 1970 and 2001.
 It used to occur in 33 vice-counties, mainly across Southern England but also in South Wales, western Scotland and Northern Ireland.
-Its range has contracted and it may now be extinct.
+Its range has contracted although there has been a confirmed sighting in the Findhorn Hinterlands, Scotland.
 There is an action plan that aims to maintain any surviving colonies, establish a captive breeding programme and establish self-sustaining colonies throughout its former range.

 In 2014, a colony of mole crickets was found persisting in the New Forest.

-Cryptic Species
+Cryptic species

-It is now understood that G. gryllotalpa is a species group, that includes a number of cryptic species which can be distinguished only by their song patterns.
+It is now understood that G. gryllotalpa is a species group, that includes a number of cryptic species which can be distinguished most readily by their song patterns.
 The Orthoptera Species File lists: